Sexual Assault, Consent & Harrassment

-COS opens minds and impacts attitudes with powerful personal stories, bystander challenges and clear definitions of complex policies.
-We speak in front of 4000 incoming students at colleges, to high school seniors before prom, at military bases for briefings with senior officers, and to parents wanted to have positive dialogue with their teens at home.
-COS empowers attendees to become active bystanders, prepared and willing to intervene should they have the opportunity.
+COS programs unleash minds and impact attitudes with powerful personal stories, bystander challenges, and clear definitions of complex policies.
+We speak in front of 4000 incoming students at colleges, high school seniors before prom, military bases with enlisted and senior officers, and parents looking for more positive dialogue with their kids.
+Grapple with your perceptions, assumptions, and sensitivities through a series of participatory case studies.

-- Learn how to clearly communicate with a dating partner about expectations and boundaries.
+- How to clearly communicate with a partner about expectations and boundaries.

-- Learn about resources to help someone who has been sexually assaulted.
+- Resources to help someone who has been sexually assaulted or harassed.

 “Never in twenty-eight-and-a-half years of assemblies have I seen any speaker, or any performance hold the kids’ attention in the way Katie did.
 I was sitting among the students, and sometimes when Katie was talking, I had to look away because of the intensity of what she described.
 When I did, I notice the rapt faces around me.
 The kids did not take their eyes off her.
 The entire theatre was so quiet that twice I heard a stomach growl just behind me.
 Normally a growling stomach elicits at least a small giggle, except during a final exam, and sometimes even then, but I did not hear a peep from anyone.
 Everyone listened to every powerful word.